anttiharju/compare-changes/README.md

-# Introduction
+# compare-changes

-`rust-starter` is a template for my Rust projects to make it easier to start new ones.
+This is the Github Action-focused README.